Peter F. Cowles, Attorney

 Fees

-Also, if your estate requires more time than our standard flat fees allow for, we would charge based on the time it takes to fully discuss your estate and then produce the appropriate documents.
-These fees are subject to change without notice.
+Our office has flat rate fees for simple documents.
+If your estate requires more time than our flat fees allow for, we would charge based on the time it takes to fully discuss your estate and then produce the appropriate documents.